pritam-30/Tic-Tac-Toe/readMe.md

-This is a tic tac toe game.
+# This is a tic tac toe game.

 I built this game using html css and javaScript

 You can see the code for this game in "game.html".

-All the code is in html file only , i put javascript css in HTML only.
+All the code is in html file only i put javascript css in HTML only.

-In this game you can play with the computer if you want to play with your friend then that's possible too , to play with a friend you just need the code that's been commented.
+In this game you can play with the computer

+if you want to play with your friend then that's possible too.

+to play with a friend you just need the code that's been commented.

 # Happy Tic Tac Toe.